|Trail Features:||Waterfalls, Fall Aspens|

 Although you may assume that the falls were named after Alva Adams, the former Colorado Senator for whom the nearby Alva B. Adams Tunnel is named after, the falls, as well as nearby Mt.
 Adams, are actually named for Jay E. Adams, an early settler in the Grand Lake area who arrived in the late 1800s.
 Prior to receiving its current name the waterfall was known as Ousel Falls.

 From the top of the falls the loop portion of the hike continues for a very short distance before linking up with the East Inlet Trail once again.
 Turn left at this junction to return back to the parking area.
-If you still have plenty of energy and wish to continue exploring the area, you could turn right at the junction and travel about a half-mile to the confluence of the East Inlet Creek and Echo Creek.
-Here you’ll find a fairly large meadow with many wildflowers, and may even have an opportunity to spot a moose.
+If you still have plenty of energy and wish to explore more of the area, you could turn right at this junction and travel about a half-mile to the confluence of the East Inlet Creek and Echo Creek.
+Here you'll find a fairly large meadow with many wildflowers, and may even have an opportunity to spot a moose.